CPAYET974/TP_Meteo/README.md

 To generate an APK link for our app, we used the following command : _flutter build apk --build-name=1.0 --build-number=1_
 You can find download the APK file to install it on your phone.

+## Incoming

+Always generate the first view with Paris by default when launching the app.